Four Key Challenges in Digital Accessibility

 Many common accessibility issues can be identified and resolved with automated solutions, but the technology is not ready to stand alone.

-For the remaining issues, however, automated technology is still in its infancy.
+For the remaining web accessibility issues, however, automated technology is still in its infancy.
 In-market solutions today have yet to achieve the sophistication required to reliably identify and resolve more subtle accessibility issues, which require a richer contextual understanding of a web page’s content and objective.

 Icon of a person surrounded by a bunch of new web pages